alakajam-team/alakajam/README.md

 Prerequisites: `npm install -g knex standard browser-refresh node-inspector jsdoc mocha`

-See also [the wiki](https://github.com/alakajam-team/alakajam/wiki) for additional developer documentation.

 ### Recommended

 * `browser-refresh server.js`: Launches the app, and makes the server and browser refresh when needed upon file changes.